dbos-inc/dbos-docs/docs/index.md

 ### How to Use These Docs

 - If you're encountering DBOS for the first time, try our [quickstart](./getting-started/quickstart) and get an application up and running in less than five minutes.
-- If you want to learn how to use DBOS's powerful features, check out our [SDK tutorials](./category/dbos-sdk-tutorials).
+- If you want to learn how to use DBOS Transact's powerful features, check out its [tutorials](./category/dbos-transact-tutorials).
 - If you want to learn how to deploy applications to DBOS Cloud, check our our [cloud tutorials](./category/dbos-cloud-tutorials).
-- If you want a detailed reference for the DBOS SDK and DBOS Cloud APIs, check out our [API reference](./category/reference).
+- If you want detailed API references for DBOS Transact and DBOS Cloud, check out our [reference material](./category/reference).
 - If you want to learn how things work under the hood, check out our [explanation guides](./category/concepts-and-explanations).
 - If you want to see more complex applications built with DBOS, check out [our demo apps](./tutorials/demo-apps).